General Program Requirements:

 Once the proposal is defended, the student is elevated to candidacy and eligible to register for dissertation credits.

-The doctoral dissertation is an original theory-based research study that makes a significant contribution to the field of Public Health.
+The doctoral dissertation is an original theory-based research study that makes a significant contribution to the field of Health Policy and Health Services Research.
 It should expand existing knowledge and demonstrate the student's mastery of theory and research methods, particularly within a concentration or specialty area.
 The research should be rigorous, while upholding the ethics and standards of the field.
-It is expected that the study will result in publication and presentation to professional audiences.
+Students are expected to submit their dissertation study for publication and presentation to professional audiences.

 To fulfill the dissertation requirement, students must prepare and orally defend the final dissertation in a public meeting.
-Students should present their plans for publishing their dissertation as part of their defense.
 Students must be enrolled continuously in HPM 9999 until their dissertation is successfully defended.
 The Graduate School requires a minimum of 2 credits of HPM 9999.
 Students must be enrolled in the term that they graduate.